Support Our Collections and Research

 - Educational and public outreach via on-site and visiting collaboration and the development of digital curriculum aids.

 Generous funding from the FAO Schwarz Family Foundation has created the Environmental Archaeology Endowment for Education and Research, an endowment that continues to grow with donations from other generous individuals.
 The funds are used to support our students and our efforts to expand access to our collections, primarily through the development of digital image archives.
 In times of economic downturn, our endowment ensures continuity for our program and students.
-To make a specific donation to the EAP Endowment, please access the University of Florida Foundation's secure site.
-Click on Environmental Archaeology Endowment (Account # 011203), or contact us directly.
+To make a specific donation to the EAP Endowment, please access the University of Florida Foundation’s secure giving site or contact us directly.
 Your donations are tax deductible.

 Memberships in the Florida Museum of Natural History support public programming and research through grants from the Museum Associates Board.
 Please see the Museum membership page to join.